 You are not eligible for a College Graduate Student Travel Award if you are on academic probation or on leave at the time of the nomination deadline.

 Because travel awards are disbursed through your bursar account, if you have an outstanding balance on your account, you may not be eligible to receive an award.

 You must be nominated by your graduate program for College Graduate Student Travel Awards; the College does not accept applications directly from students.
 Each program is allowed to nominate up to three students total.
 If you are interested in being nominated, contact your program's director of graduate studies to learn more about your program's nomination procedures.

 This application is a fillable PDF.
 Students should save the PDF before filling it in; once completed, they should save the form again and then forward it to their department for review by the program’s internal deadline.
 The nominiations are submitted by the department to the College Graduate office MANTIS system before the appropriate deadline.

 - October 10th, 2019 for the fall travel award

 - McCormick Science Grants

 The McCormick Science Grant Fund was established by Dr. Charles O. McCormick III to support basic science research and to honor his grandfather and father.
 The College annually awards three grants of $2,500 each to the graduate student member of a faculty/graduate student team whose research, either proposed or in progress, is judged to be most creative, visionary, and innovative.
 Each February, the disciplines of astronomy, biology, biochemistry, botany, chemistry, geological sciences, microbiology, physics, and zoology are invited to submit one nominee each for the grants.
 Nominations are due to the College Graduate Office each March.

 If you're a graduate student who would like to be nominated for a McCormick Science Grant, notify your department directly and submit a one-page description of your collaborative work with your faculty mentor and please separately provide your curriculum vitae.
-Your faculty mentor will then need to submit a supporting letter that explains the nature of your collaboration and how this collaboration is the most deserving.
+Your faculty mentor and the department will then need to submit a supporting letter that explains the nature of your collaboration and how this collaboration is the most deserving.